The Cooler Zone – Best Yeti Coolers on Sale and Cooler Reviews, Comparisons, and Rankings

 Cons: Expensive, still quite bulky

-In reviewing and rating the many coolers on this site, we felt that there are several factors that just about everyone considers when researching coolers.
+In reviewing and rating the many coolers on this site, we felt that there are several factors that everyone considers when researching coolers.
 These factors, when analyzed on an individual basis, just give us a glimpse but when combined it results in a pretty encompassing review that can quickly and easily give an overall idea of how good or bad a cooler is.
 This aggregate score is custom and unique to TheCoolerZone.com, and we are proud of that.

 We Filter all Coolers into Helpful Categories

 Due to the huge number of ice chests that are available on the market, we felt it was important to group them into categories that are commonly searched for.
-This means that someone with a certain budget or size in mind doesn’t have to go through a bunch of examples that don’t meet their criteria in order to find what they are looking for.
+This means that someone with a certain budget or size in mind doesn’t have to go through a bunch of examples that don’t meet their criteria to find what they are looking for.
 The three categories we have created are:

 - Personal: 16 quarts and below